Harry45/Harry45.github.io/travel/Europe.md

 <p align="justify">I was fortunate to meet <a href="http://olivierbachem.ch/">Olivier Bachem</a>, <a href="https://ch.linkedin.com/in/baharan-mirzasoleiman-0858b991">Baharan Mirzasoleiman</a>, <a href="https://ch.linkedin.com/in/nico-gorbach-69045b38">Nico Gorbach</a> and <a href="http://people.inf.ethz.ch/ybian/">Yatao Bian</a>.
 Nico did his undergraduate and masters study at the University of Cape Town.
 So he had an idea of the background I was coming from.
 In short, they all gave me an idea of how I should work if I were to do a PhD in Machine Learning at ETH Zurich.
 I also learnt about the PhD system, in which case PhD students would normally teach as well.</p>

-<p align="justify">I was particularly interested in deep learning and it turns out that the <a href="http://www.da.inf.ethz.ch/">Data Analytics Lab</a> was the group doing some work on that topic.
-Unfortunately, I did not get the opportunity to visit this group.</p>
+<p align="justify">I was particularly interested in deep learning and it turns out that the <a href="http://www.da.inf.ethz.ch/">Data Analytics Lab</a> was the group doing some work on that topic but unfortunately, I did not get the opportunity to visit the group.</p>

 ## United Kingdom